StenguyzCSGO/WindowsAutounattendSetupScript/README.md

 Welcome to the **WindowsAutounattendSetupScript**! 🎉 This PowerShell script is your trusty sidekick for creating a configuration file called `autounattend.xml`.
 This file lets you install Windows without having to answer annoying questions - because it's long, it's boring, and because time is money.

+Once the script runs, it adds the `autounattend.xml` file to the root of your bootable device.
+This file contains all the necessary settings for the Windows ISO, speeding up the formatting process.
+All you need to do is boot from your USB drive, and you'll land directly on your new Windows desktop, ready to go!

+## Before using the script, choose the best ISO 🛠️

+For the best experience, pair this script with the latest Windows ISO that includes all the recent updates.
+This will save you from the hassle of installing tons of updates via Windows Update right after formatting and reaching the new Windows setup.

+Check out [massgrave.dev](https://massgrave.dev/windows_11_links) to find the latest ISOs.
+Look for files named like `fr-fr_windows_11_consumer_editions_version_23h2_updated_oct_2024_x64_dvd_4728d672.iso`.
+The term "updated oct" indicates that the ISO includes Windows updates up to October.

+By using these updated ISO, you won't have to wait super long for Windows Update updates directly after formatting, (I know it's annoying and not logical so I'll drop it here).
+Because as always, time is money.

 ## Features 🌟

 With this script, you can choose: